vladimirttt123/chiaposht/README.md

 cmake --build . -- -j 6
 ```
 For knoladge: the number of threads with parallel reading is multiplied by 16 for proof restore.

-Now you have executable ProofOfSpace that could be used to compress and library usually with name
+Building process creates 2 usefull files executable *ProofOfSpace* that could be used to compress
+and library usually with name *chiapos.cpython-312-x86_64-linux-gnu.so*
-chiapos.cpython-312-x86_64-linux-gnu.so (the exact name depends on python version and architecture)
+(the exact name depends on python version and architecture)

+### Compression

 In order to compress use
 ```bash
 ./ProofOfSpace compress <level> <original.plot> -f <output.plot>